wp-plugins/super-simple-google-analytics/readme.txt

 * There may still be bugs, but I can't find any.

 == Upgrade Notice ==
+= 1.5.1 =
+Very critical update, version 1.5.0 may not work properly.
+Thank you to Tacit Slagger for reporting this bug.

 = 1.5.0 =
 Not a critical update, adds an option to not track logged in admin accounts.